Committees: 2023-2024

 WIN (Women in the NAACP) – Position Vacant

-WIN shall address within the framework of the NAACP, civil rights issues affesting women and children and shall provide financial support to the Branch.
+WIN shall address within the framework of the NAACP, civil rights issues affecting women and children and shall provide financial support to the Branch.
 The purpose of WIN is (1) enhance the leadership role of women; (2) to serve as an advocacy vehicle to address the social, economic, political, educational, health and welfare issues affecting women; (3) to advocate for the emotional, mental, physical, and spiritual development of children and (4) to support the policies as well as the on-going mission and vision of the NAACP.